canonical/lxd-ui/README.md

     sudo service haproxy restart

-Install dotrun and launch it from the head of this repo
+Install dotrun as described in https://github.com/canonical/dotrun#installation Launch it from the head of this repo

-    sudo pip3 install dotrun
     dotrun

-Browse through http://0.0.0.0:9000/ and **avoid** querying port 3000 directly.
+Browse through https://localhost:9443/ and **avoid** querying port 3000 directly.
 Requests to the lxd core won't reach HAProxy on the port 3000.